lumarel/knowledgebase/docs/kubernetes/rockylinux_awx.md

 ### Kubernetes Upgrade

-> [!WARNING]
+!!! warning
-> Upgrading a single node kubernetes cluster is always a play with the fire, make sure you always make backups/snapshots before the operation!
+    Upgrading a single node kubernetes cluster is always a play with the fire, make sure you always make backups/snapshots before the operation!

+Make sure you always lift the cluster version before you lift the `kubelet` version!

+#### Kubernetes cluster version updates

+This is only possible if the kubeadm version has progressed, it's only possible to upgrade to versions lower than or exactly the kubeadm version.

+- Update the kubeadm version `dnf update kubeadm`
+- Check for updates `kubeadm upgrade plan`
+- The plan will tell you what is possible to be upgraded (this might show incorrect options, that don't work with your kubeadm version)
+- Upgrade to the wanted version with `kubeadm upgrade apply v<cluster-version>`

 #### OS updates